-- a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface. - b) Write a program that implements a multi-thread application that has three threads - c) write a program to set and print thread priorities
+- b) Write a program with multiple catch Statements. - c) write a program to implement nested try a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface.

+- b) Write a program that implements a multi-thread application that has three threads - c) write a program to set and print thread priorities a) Write a program to demonstrate lambda expressions.
-Write a program to implement following collections a) array List b) Vector c)Hash table d)Stack

-- a) Write a program to demonstrate lambda expressions. - b) Write a program for producer and consumer problem using Threads
+Write a program to implement following collectionsa)array Listb) Vectorc)Hash tabled)Stack b) Write a program for producer and consumer problem using Threads a) Write a program to list all the files in a directory including the files present in all its subdirectories.

-- a) Write a program to list all the files in a directory including the files present in all its sub directories. - b) Write a Program to Read the Content of a File Line by Line
+b) Write a Program to Read the Content of a File Line by Line a) Write a program that connects to a database using JDBC display all records in a table.

-- a) Write a program that connects to a database using JDBC display all records in a table. - b) Write a program to connect to a database using JDBC and insert values into it. - c) Write a program to connect to a database using JDBC and delete values from it
+b) Write a program to connect to a database using JDBC and insert values into it.

+c) Write a program to connect to a database using JDBC and delete values from it